Cloud infrastructure segmentation with the Check Point next-generation firewall

 -

-Check if WSL is installed on your PC.
-To do this, run the following command in the CLI terminal:
+Check whether WSL is installed on your PC by running this command in the CLI terminal:

 wsl -l

-If WSL is installed, the terminal will display a list of available distributions, for example:
+If WSL is installed, the terminal will display the list of available distributions, for example:

 Windows Subsystem for Linux Distributions: docker-desktop (Default) docker-desktop-data Ubuntu